schu4276/3601-lab2_client-server/README.md

 creating web applications in Java.
 You will be using Spark to create the server component (back-end) of your website.

-The client component (front-end) of your website will user JavaScript to allow you to accept and process user input.
+The client component (front-end) of your website will use JavaScript to allow you to accept and process user input.
 We will use JUnit to test the server code and introduce continuous integration using [Travis CI][travis].